Free islandwide delivery through our launch partner BuyMe.lk

 Pocket springs

 Each spring is individually encased in fabric, so they move independently and create channels of air through the mattress.
 This is the single most important cooling feature in a hot climate.
-Solid foam mattresses (without springs) almost always sleep warmer in the tropics — regardless of how many cooling-gel layers are bolted on top.
+Solid foam mattresses (without springs) almost always sleep warmer in the tropics, no matter how many cooling-gel layers are bolted on top.

 Knitted, jacquard, or "Tencel" covers